A Prudent Framework for Understanding Risk-Awareness in Demand Response: Prudent demand models

 \begin{proof} The proof is provided in the appendix. \end{proof}

-This Corollary extrapolates the prudent demand sensitivity from a two-point price distribution to a continuous price distribution satisfying given conditions.
-Also, with discrete price distribution, by applying the PDF conditions (\ref{complicated_pricemodel}) to the probability mass function (PMF), prudent demand sensitivity still holds.
+This Corollary extrapolates the prudent demand sensitivity condition from a two-point price distribution to a continuous price distribution satisfying given conditions.
+Also, with discrete price distributions, by applying the PDF conditions (\ref{complicated_pricemodel}) to the probability mass function (PMF), the prudent demand sensitivity condition still holds.